akaomy/react-bulma-project/README.md

-This project is created as a playground from small subprojects that are built on React
+This project is created as a playground for small subprojects that are built on React

 ## To run